Pivotal-Field-Engineering/tanzu-gitops/README.md

-# Tanzu GitOps
+# Tanzu E2E 101
-The goal of this repo is to use the Tanzu portfolio to create easy-to-use, low maintenance Kubernetes environments for developers.
+The goal of this repo is to make it easy to create a Tanzu E2E environment for simple demo purposes.
+This `gtm-e2e-demo` branch is focused on a developer pipeline that turns a Git commit into a secure deployed application.

 Tanzu Kubernetes Grid Integrated Edition: